wp-plugins/taxonomy-taxi-2-electric-boogaloo/readme.txt

 == Installation ==
 1. Place /taxonomi-taxi-2/ directory in /wp-content/plugins/
-1. Flush rewrite rules by saving Permalink options or by deleting the `rewrite_rules` setting in your options table. ( next release will do this automatically and support default permalinks )
+1. Rewrite rules should be flushed automatically on activation, save Permalink options, or delete the `rewrite_rules` setting in your options table.
+1. Where you could previously only see posts in one term at a url like http://domain/taxonomy/slug/, you can now see all posts with any term within the taxonomy at http://domain/taxonomy/ and http://domain/taxonomy/page/2/ etc.

 == Changelog ==
+= 0.2 =
+* Updated compatibility for latest WordPress

 = 0.1 =
 * First release